Oserhir/Fake-Store-API-nodejs/README.md

 ## Stories

-As a user I can
+As a user I want to

 - Create an account, login or logout
 - Browse available products added by the admin

-As an admin I can
+As an admin I want to

 - View all the information stored in the database.
-I can view/create/edit/delete orders, users, products and categories.
+I want to view/create/edit/delete orders, users, products and categories.

 ## The features in the API :

 - Signing Up, signing in and signing out of users
 - Authentication using JSON Web Tokens (JWT).
+- admin Middlware
 - Schema Validation using Joi
+- categories - create
+- product - CRUD

 ## Database